How To Turn Audience Pain Points Into Blog Post Ideas

 Designing your content marketing strategy around audience pain points is a great way to ensure your content aligns more with what your audience is looking for.
 Even so, you should do more research to ensure the topic ideas you come up with will actually benefit your blog.

 One way to do this is to see how your competitors tackled the topic and what has and hasn’t worked for them.
-You can research your competitors with tools like SEMrush, Ahrefs, Moz Link Explorer and Ubersuggest.
+You can research your competitors with tools like SEMrush, SE Ranking, Moz Link Explorer and Ubersuggest.

 Input their domains into these tools to see if any of their best-performing content relates to the pain points you found.